-The ICR has been licensed by the HTA since June 2007 and operates across two sites: the hub in Sutton, where the DI is based, and the satellite in Chelsea.
-This was the first routine site visit inspection and included interviews with key members of staff working under the licence.
-In addition to the DI, these included PDs, the Tissue Bank Manager, the Site Manager, the Health and Safety Manager and individuals involved in sample receipt, storage, processing and disposal.
+The establishment has been licensed by the HTA since 2007.
+This was the first routine site inspection and included interviews with key members of staff working under the licence.
+In addition to the DI, these included PDs, and individuals involved in sample receipt, storage, use and disposal.

-As well as a review of documentation relevant to the establishment's activities, a visual inspection of the premises was performed.
-Forward and reverse audit trails were conducted across seven departments at both the hub and satellite.
-These included samples stored under the licence and those under research ethics committee approval.
-No discrepancies were found during any of the audits, although advice was provided regarding data protection (see below).
+The timetable included a review of documentation relevant to the establishment's activities, a visual inspection of the premises and interviews with people working under the licence.
+During the visual inspection, audit trails were conducted of six studies.
+These included samples of saliva, plaque and teeth.
+No discrepancies were found during any of the audits